-Print no longer occupies the position of power that it used to.
-With the ongoing decline in advertising spend, publishers are having to look at new models to sustain their position.
-Whilst this is not a new development, it demands more than a one-size-fits-all solution.
-The variety of complex challenges facing publishers are ever-growing.
+In today’s ever-evolving media environment, publishers are constantly looking at new models in order to sustain their competitive position.
+Whilst this is not a new development, it now demands more than a one-size-fits-all solution.
+And the variety and complexity of these models can often be daunting.

 I came back with a number of ideas and issues to address at Dennis as a direct result of the event”